jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # Hardware
 This clover setting should work for recent Alienware Aurora R6/R7/R8 desktops  (released on 2017 and 2018) which installed with Intel CPU and Nvidia GPU.
 It may need some minor modifications to completely fulfill your machine.

-The hardware details for my machine: Aurora R7 with i7-8700, ~~GTX 1080~~, 32GB memory, MSI RX 580, Adata sx8200 480g nvme ssd, DW1830 wifi+bluetooth card
+The hardware details for my machine: Aurora R7 with i7-8700, ~~GTX 1080~~, 32GB memory, RX 580, 480g nvme ssd, DW1830 wifi+bluetooth card

 # Working condition
 I connect two 4k monitors to the machine both through display port on RX 580, they work good.